Murchibik/custom-nonces/README.md

 To check, separately transmit url and nonce into function `checkNonce`.
 In return you get array of two elements:
  * status - boolean *true*, if checking didn't find any changes in string or *false*, if something is incorrect.
  * errors - empty string if status is *true* or explanation of error if status is *false*.

-## Testing
-The library uses Codeception for unit tests.
-To enable it, update Composer in dev mode like this (in console):

-`composer update --dev`

-and then

-`codecept bootstrap`

-it added in in your root folder file **codeception.yml** and folder **tests**, so then for running tests just type in console this:

-`codecept run`